 01 Mar National Gallery of Australia

 In late 2015, the Gallery established a new department of Contemporary Art Practice – Global with a brief to collect and exhibit works of art created post-2000.
 With this renewed purpose to engage with the contemporary moment, the Gallery has developed an ambitious program of contemporary acquisitions, exhibitions, displays and events that will re-shape the institution, increase support of living artists, and expand the nature of its collection.

-Balnaves Contemporary Series 1: Sarah Contos runs from 4 May to 24 September 2018, NGA Foyer.
+The Balnaves Contemporary Series 1: Sarah Contos runs from 4 May to 24 September 2018, NGA Foyer.

-Balnaves Contemporary Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.
+The Balnaves Contemporary Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.

-Recent News & Media
+Latest News and Media

-Hanging Art and Virtual Reality Come to Unexpected Spaces in the National Gallery, 8 May 2018 read more here
+Hanging Art and Virtual Reality Come to Unexpected Spaces in the National Gallery, 8 May 2018.
+Read more here